black-yt/SGI-Bench-Fork/README.md

 ---

 ## 🔬 What is Scientific General Intelligence (SGI)?
 SGI denotes an AI system that can autonomously navigate the full, iterative cycle of scientific inquiry—Deliberation, Conception, Action, and Perception—with the versatility and proficiency of a human scientist.
-SGI‑Bench operationalizes this definition via four scientist‑aligned task families: deep research, idea generation, AI‑assisted experiments (dry/wet), and multimodal experimental reasoning.
+SGI‑Bench operationalizes this definition via four scientist‑aligned task families: scientific deep research, idea generation, dry/wet experiments, and multimodal experimental reasoning.

 ---